nakmuayFarang/tf_objectDetection_Script/readme.md

 From training_demo run train_modelname.bat using object detection env.

 ```
->activate tf_1.4
 >train_modelName.bat
 ```
-press Ctrl + C for stop the training.
+press Ctrl + C for stopping the training.

 ### Monitor the training

-Open a new terminal and, using tf_1.4 envs run tensorboard.
+Open a new terminal and, using tf_1.4 env open a tensorboard.

 ```
 >cd [Tensorflow Path]\workspace\training_demo\